CFP: 2020 Graduate Student Philosophy Conference at Binghamton University, Nov 7-8

 Binghamton, United States

 Binghamton University’s philosophy graduate program invites submissions for its 2020 graduate student conference.
-Because of the ongoing Covid-19 pandemic we are making plans to host this conference at least partially virtually.
-Anyone who submits will be kept up to date with potential changes and may request their preference to attend virtually.
+Because of the ongoing Covid-19 pandemic this conference will be completely virtual over Zoom, and we have added an extra day to our conference schedule to fight screen fatigue for all participants.

 The conference theme broadly focuses on our program’s specialization in Social, Political Ethical and Legal (SPEL) philosophy.
 We hope to host a diversity of graduate research that asks important questions and starts meaningful dialogues on SPEL topics.